 As modern worksite safety protocols have improved and the American economy has shifted increasingly towards an information and services economy, the on-the-job risk of death or injury has substantially declined in recent decades.
 However, the risk of an accidental death or injury in a hazardous occupation is not eliminated completely.

-According to Forbes, the top ten deadliest jobs in the United States are as follows:
+According to Forbes, the Top 10 Deadliest Jobs in the United States are as follows:

 The risk of being a fisherman might not be seem apparent, but it is actually one of the deadliest jobs that an individual can work.
 If you have seen the movie “The Perfect Storm”, then you have a rough idea of what can go wrong out there on the open seas.